Can Chickens Eat Brussels Sprouts

 Address any potential interactions between Brussels sprouts and medication or health conditions to your vet immediately if you see them.

-As it’s a chicken treat, you must follow the moderation 1/10 rule for treats.
+Since it is a chicken treat, you have to follow the 1/10 rule of moderation for treats.
 If the Brussels sprouts do not cause health issues, gradually increase their quantity.

 If you are feeding Brussels sprouts for the first time, watch your flock.
 You can use a chicken coop camera when you go to the office or out to ensure the safety of your chickens.